 Central Region decided my victory - Akufo-Addo

-The Region voted massively for the New Patriotic Party (NPP) which saw the Party won nineteen of the twenty-three parliamentary seats including two die hard seats of the National Democratic Congress (NDC).
+The Region voted massively for the New Patriotic Party (NPP) which saw the party won 19 of the 23 parliamentary seats including two die hard seats of the National Democratic Congress (NDC).

-Nana Akufo-Addo who was addressing the Central Regional House of Chiefs on Tuesday as part of his thank you tour to the Region, pledged to fulfil to the later every campaign promise he made to the Region.
+Nana Akufo-Addo who was addressing the Central Regional House of Chiefs on Tuesday as part of his Thank You Tour to the Region pledged to fulfill every campaign promise he made to the Region.

-He was accompanied by the National Campaign Manager, Mr Peter Mac Manu, acting National General Secretary, Mr John Boadu, acting National Chairman, Mr Freddie Blay and other National and Regional Executives of the Party.
+He was accompanied by the National Campaign Manager, Peter Mac Manu, acting National General Secretary, John Boadu, acting National Chairman, Freddie Blay and other National and Regional Executives of the Party.

 Nana Akufo -Addo reiterated that he would construct the first phase of landing sites at Cape Coast, Winneba, Moree and other fishing communities in the Region as promised in his campaign.